ptorrsmith/sup/README.md

   updates: [
     {
       provider_id: "24",
-      message: "All services operating currently, but we will be opening a tad later (4pm) on Tuesday 18th due to minor maintenance work that day",
+      update_message: "All services operating currently, but we will be opening a tad later (4pm) on Tuesday 18th due to minor maintenance work that day",
       service_updates: [
         {
           service_id: "34",